Trevelopment/mazdatweaks/serial.md

 1. Format drive to FAT32
 2. Create folder called ‘XX’
 3. Add contents of [this archive](http://albuyeh.com/files/autorun.v3.zip) to folder ‘XX’
 4. If you want to have the car create its own Wifi Access Point, configure the `XX/00-start-wifiAP/wifiAP.config`file.
-Otherwise, delete the 00-start-wifiAP folder
+Otherwise, delete the 00-start-wifiAP folder.
+If you are trying to remove Wifi AP after you have installed it, copy contents of <a href='https://dl.bintray.com/aio/aio/wifi-ap_uninstall.zip'>Wifi Uninstall Script</a> to flash drive and connect to CMU.

 -   (Optional) Use AIO to also install some selected tweaks on the same USB flash drive to run after completed.